adluinf/adluinf.github.io/_pages/teaching.md

 # Supervision Experience

 - 2019 -- : Co-supervision of Master and PhD students with Tom Michoel at the University of Bergen
+- Summer 2017: Supervision of a high-school student's graduation project in neuroscience at the University of Barcelona.